Tombkn/WaveIt/README.md

     Top out: the customized ramp

 Parameters:

           Autoswitch:            Go into the comp and place all the textures you want inside the Autoswitch base.
 Then, connect it to the switch so it automatically cycles                                         through them.
                                  There is a standart ramp.
 All ramp parameters are only avaible if there is no custom ramp input.

+          output viewer/setup:  When I tried to use it for live visualization, I found it difficult to adjust how the ramp was instanced.
+So, I added an 'Edit Switch' parameter,                                   allowing you to preview a still image of the instanced textures directly within the component.

+                                 2nd custom page are some effects.